swiftlang/swift-evolution/proposals/NNNN-deployment-target-conditional-compilation.md

 ### Platform matching

-Platform names and their aliases are the same as in `if #available(...)`, and a platform may not be listed twice.
-A requirement applies only when its platform names the target being compiled for, using the same platform names that `os(...)` and `targetEnvironment(...)` test.
-When more than one listed platform names the target, the most specific one determines the version that is tested, so a `macCatalyst` requirement is preferred over an `iOS` one when compiling for Mac Catalyst.
-If no listed platform names the target, `*` applies and the condition evaluates to `true`.
+Platform names, aliases, and the applicability of platform requirements follow `if #available(...)`.
+A platform may not be listed twice.
+When more than one requirement applies, the most specific one determines the version that is tested.
+For example, a `macCatalyst` requirement takes precedence over an `iOS` requirement on Mac Catalyst.
+If no requirement applies, `*` makes the condition `true`.

-This differs from `if #available(...)`, where a requirement written for one platform can also describe another that inherits its availability.
-Applying an iOS requirement to visionOS is meaningful there only because the compiler translates the version through a mapping supplied by the SDK.
-Conditional compilation is evaluated before that information is available, so this condition matches on the platform name alone.
-Compiling for visionOS with a requirement written only for iOS therefore falls to `*`, and a requirement naming `visionOS` is needed to test a visionOS deployment target.
+The platform owner determines the applicability relationships and any version mapping needed for this behavior.
+The proposal does not prescribe how the compiler obtains or stores that information.

 An unrecognized platform name produces a warning and cannot match a target known to that compiler, so the wildcard determines the result.
 This allows